 - Close the dialogs and apply the view when finished.

-You can simply copy the view to back it up.
-If the original view gets messed up, copy the copy and apply it to the folders.
+You can make a copy of the view; thus is recommended if you customized a default view as it's very easy to accidently reset the view.
+If the original view gets messed up, use the copy and apply it to the folders.

 Click on Arrange By to expand the menu and select Custom... then Automatic Formatting button.